This article focuses on hip osteoarthritis. For details on Osteoarthritis, read Osteoarthritis Symptoms, Diagnosis and Treatment

 Xray is basic imaging procedure and provides enough information to diagnose and differentiate osteoarthritis.
 Both anteroposterior and lateral views are sought.
-Reduction of joint space, osteophyte formation, absence of osteopenia, and presence of subchondral sclerosis are features that suggest presence of hip osteoarthritis.
+Reduction of joint space, osteophyte formation, the absence of osteopenia, and the presence of subchondral sclerosis are features that suggest the presence of hip osteoarthritis.

 Xrays are able to reveal other bony changes such as avascular necrosis etc.

 MRI is able to reveal mild arthritis even before it is visible on plain x-rays.
-But clinical utility of early diagnosis is not cost effective.
+But the clinical utility of early diagnosis is not cost-effective.

-There is no cure for osteoarthritis, there are a of treatment options that relieve pain and improve mobility.
+There is no cure for osteoarthritis, there are treatment options that relieve pain and improve mobility.
 Most of the patients do well with nonsurgical treatment.

 - Reduce activities that aggravate the condition, such as climbing stairs.